10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 A common use case for CSS Custom Properties is design tokens.
 Naming tokens is crucial and delicate—well-named tokens ensure consistency, ease of understanding, and scalability.

 * When naming design tokens, use clear, meaningful names that reflect hierarchical relationships.
 In most projects, it makes sense to separate tokens into two categories: `primitive` and `semantic`.
 Primitive tokens describe the values directly, like `color-red-100` and `font-weight-bold`, while semantic tokens describe the application of primitive tokens, like `color-background-default` or `typography-body-font-family`.
-* Avoid overly abstract, compact, or vague names; clarity and predictability are key. `button` is better `btn.`
+* Avoid overly abstract, compact, or vague names; clarity and predictability are key. `button` is better than `btn`.
 * Consistently apply naming patterns to help users anticipate token structures.

 **Useful resources:**

 - [Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676#08b2)

 ### Animations (@keyframes)